 This cannabinoid has been around for decades already, but it’s only become popular in the mainstream cannabis market in recent months — likely driven by the rapidly developing delta 8 THC market.

 The concept of having more than one type of THC is well-established at this point.
-Users are beginning to look beyond what’s currently available at the lineup of potentially new, distinct forms of THC on the horizon.
+Users are looking beyond conventional THC at a new lineup of THC analogs on the horizon.

 Here’s everything you need to know about THC-O — including the dosage, information on safety, user reports, and more.